-3. CSIRO Early Research Career (CERC) Postdoctoral Fellows-special conditions
+3. CSIRO Early Research Career Postdoctoral and Engineering Fellows (CERC Fellows) - special conditions

-CSIRO assists in the development of the next generation of leaders of the innovation system and CERC Postdoctoral Fellowships are the primary mechanism by which CSIRO delivers this assistance.
-CSIRO's purpose in offering CERC Postdoctoral Fellowships is to provide:
+CSIRO assists in the development of the next generation of leaders of the innovation system and CERC Fellowships are the primary mechanism by which CSIRO delivers this assistance.
+CSIRO's purpose in offering CERC Fellowships is to provide:

-- A differentiated career development program to deliver capability excellence and breadth across all facets of the national innovation system; - Research training via strategic research and development projects with a clear focus that will deliver real impact through science and technology excellence; - An innovative culture supporting the development and demonstration of original thinking and expertise leading to peer recognition; and - Opportunities to develop skills and experience in collaborative research teams to effectively work within national and global multi/transdisciplinary and multi-stakeholder environments.
+- A differentiated career development program to deliver capability excellence and breadth across all facets of the national innovation system; - Research training via strategic research and development projects with a clear focus that will deliver real impact through science and technology excellence; - An innovative culture supporting the development and demonstration of original thinking and expertise leading to peer recognition; and - Opportunities to develop skills and experience in collaborative research teams to effectively work within national and global multi/transdisciplinary and multistakeholder environments.

-A CERC Postdoctoral Fellowship is intended, first and foremost, to enhance the person's research capability so that they are better able to pursue a career in science either within CSIRO or beyond.
+A CERC Fellowship is intended, first and foremost, to enhance the person's research capability so that they are better able to pursue a career in science either within CSIRO or beyond.

-The following special conditions apply to appointments of CERC Postdoctoral Fellows:
+The following special conditions apply to appointments of CERC Fellows:

-(a) The duration of a CERC Postdoctoral Fellowship is three years full-time or equivalent but may be a minimum of two years in special circumstances, allowing for breaks or part-time pro-rata considerations.
-Consecutive appointment as a CERC Postdoctoral Fellow may be offered only where the Fellowship is within a different discipline area to their first CERC Postdoctoral Fellowship.
+(a) The duration of a CERC Fellowship is three years full-time or equivalent but may be a minimum of two years in special circumstances, allowing for breaks or parttime pro-rata considerations.
+Consecutive appointment as a CERC Fellow may be offered only where the Fellowship is within a different discipline area to their first CERC Fellowship.
 The consecutive appointment must provide a different learning, development and training opportunity than the first Fellowship.
-On completion of the Fellowship/s, the officer's total relevant work experience since confirmation of their doctorate must not exceed six full-time equivalent years.
+On completion of the Fellowship/s, the officer's total relevant work experience since confirmation of their doctorate (in the case of a PhD graduate) or conferral of their master's degree (in the case of a master graduate) must not exceed six full-time equivalent years.